-BABYSITTER MUST DIE is a 2020 American horror feature film about a young woman battling a home invasion by a group of brutal cultists.
+Babysitter Must Die is a 2020 American horror film about a young woman battling a home invasion by a trio of brutal cultists.

-Directed by Kohl Glass (You May Now Kill the Bride; Dragonfyre) from a screenplay co-written with Julie Auerbach and Kevin Tavolaro, the Top Dead Center Films production stars Riley Scott, Nathan Stevens, Scarlett Hazen and Melinda Yeaman.
+Directed by Kohl Glass (You May Now Kill the Bride; Dragonfyre) from a screenplay co-written with Julie Auerbach and Kevin Tavolaro, the Top Dead Center Films production stars Riley Scott (Witch Hunt), Nathan Stevens, Scarlett Hazen and Melinda Yeaman.
 Produced by Gary Auerbach and Julie Auerbach.

 Josie Jane (Riley Scott), the young babysitter for a wealthy family, just found the perfect hiding spot for a game of hide-and-seek with the child in her care.
 Seconds later, the family’s home is invaded by a pack of brutal cultists, hunting down an apocalyptic secret hidden within its walls.
 They terrorise the family.
 But they don’t know about Josie…